Last Word cocktail

-Made with gin, Green Chartreuse, maraschino liqueur and freshly pressed lime juice, traditionally in equal parts, shaken with ice and served straight-up.
-The Last Word is thought to date from immediately prior to Prohibition but owes its present day popularity to being reincarnated in 2004 by Murray Stenson during his tenure at the Zig Zag Cafe in Seattle, USA.
+Made with gin, Green Chartreuse, maraschino liqueur, and lime juice, traditionally in equal parts, shaken with ice and served straight-up, the Last Word is thought to date from immediately prior to Prohibition but owes its present-day popularity to being reincarnated in 2003 by Murray Stenson during his tenure at Seattle's Zig Zag Cafe.

 1/4 dry gin

 1/4 lime juice

 The Detroit Athletic Club, or the DAC, was established in 1887 by a bunch of young athletes with a clubhouse on Detroit's Woodward Avenue.
 The DAC was then reborn in 1913 by a group of prominent Detroit automotive and industrial leaders who built the magnificent six-story Clubhouse on Madison Avenue which opened in 1915 and remains the home of the club to this day.

 Bartenders standing behind Detroit Athletic Club bar.
 Image uncovered by Mitch Lustig and courtesy of the Burton Historical Collection, Detroit Public Library